 The UNESCO-listed state, Melaka provides a unique cultural experience with a rich history of colonial occupation.
-Offering easy access to Kuala Lumpur, Melaka city in recent years has seen a spate of development which makes it an ideal place for a weekend break as a number of quality hotels are available at very affordable rates.
+Offering easy access to Kuala Lumpur, Melaka city in recent years has seen a spate of development which makes it an ideal place for a weekend break as several quality hotels are available at very affordable rates.

 How to travel to Melaka from Kuala Lumpur